 This Executive Order requires that federal agencies, where practicable and permitted by law, should identify any actions that may affect the status of invasive species and take actions to address the problem within their authorities and budgets.
 Agencies also are required not to authorize, fund, or carry out actions that they believe are likely to cause or promote the introduction or spread of invasive species, unless a determination is made that the benefits of actions outweigh potential harms and measures are taken to minimize harm.
-None of the selected restoration projects will promote the introduction or spread of invasive species.
+None of the selected restoration projects will promote the introduction or spread of invasive species and several will reduce invasive species.